ron2111/Awesome-Projects-Collection/ML Projects/Project_doc.md

 and Random Forest Regressor.
 Steps followed in this project are as Step 1: Data Preprocessing & Exploration, Step 2: Data Visualization, Step 3: Data Training & Model Creation and Step 4: Performance Evaluation.

+<b><h3>Create audio dataset of 6 second each file</h3></b>
+This project creates audio dataset using python code. steps followed in this project are as step 1: extracting Audio from dataset, step2: dividing the audio file into chuncks of 6 second file, step 3: check the sampling rate of all the audio file of dataset created.